About FBFK Law

 - 5–10+ years of litigation paralegal experience (mid to senior level) in a law firm setting.

-- Bachelor’s degree and/or Paralegal Certificate preferred; Paralegal Certificate required if practicing in California.
+- Bachelor’s degree and/or Paralegal Certificate preferred.

 - Proven experience managing complex discovery, deposition prep, and trial preparation.